 The show is drawn entirely from SFMOMA’s collection and features work by a diverse spectrum of artists, designers, and architects.
 The works on view prioritize meaning and material choice over functionality and style.
 The exhibit brings furniture from the background to the foreground and serves as an excellent conversation starter.

-Conversation Pieces will be on display at SFMOMA from August 20th to June 25, 2023.
+Conversation Pieces will be on display at SFMOMA until June 25, 2023.
 Visit SFMOMA at 151 3rd St., San Francisco.